ParkSnoopy/Arkari/README_en.md

 ## Manage Obfuscation Parameters via Configuration File
 (Win64-MT-20.1.7-obf1.7.0 or later)

-Add to compilation parameters: `-mllvm -hikari-cfg="Configuration file path|Your config path"`
+Add to compilation parameters: `-mllvm -samsara-cfg="Configuration file path|Your config path"`

 The path can be absolute or relative to the compiler's working directory.